 - When it comes to Summer salads, it’s nice to have options.
 If you’re looking for a pasta salad that uses a vinaigrette dressing instead of creamy dressing, this is it!

-- And if you’re looking for a pasta salad that is hearty enough for a meal, this is it, too.
+- And if you’re looking for a pasta salad that is hearty enough for a meal, this pasta salad is it, too.
 With meat, cheese and bread, it’s charcuterie in pasta salad form.

-- The homemade dressing marries balsamic vinegar with Dijon mustard and some honey, that perfectly complements the salami and greens in this salad.
+- The homemade dressing marries balsamic vinegar with Dijon mustard and some honey, which perfectly complements the salami and greens in this salad.

 - Finally, this salad keeps really well in the fridge for several days, so it’s great to make and enjoy throughout the week.